 Course Outline

-• User Story Map - an approach to effectively build requirements
+• User Story Map - An approach to effectively build requirements for government projects

-2. Presentation of a sample process for managing requirements in an application - from registering customer needs through the creation of vision, Product Backlog, Sprint Backlog, using an example project to implement an application supporting selected customer business processes.
+• From registration of customer needs through the creation of vision, Product Backlog, and Sprint Backlog on the example of a project to implement an application supporting selected government business processes.

-• workshop: designing requirements for the user project - defining project personas in the context of a multigenerational market
+• Workshop: Designing requirements for user projects - defining project personas in the context of the multigenerational market for government

-• workshop: creating a product/project vision - Canvas model as a basis for delivering business value based on customer needs and context
+• Workshop: Creating a product/project vision - Canvas model as a basis for delivering business value based on the needs and context of the situation at the government customer

-5. Defining project quality - Definition of Done
+5. Defining Project Quality - Definition of Done for Government

 • Identifying project quality criteria